LPhD/Jess/docs/source/transplant.rst

 How to Use
 --------------

-First, you have to start the jess-server (terminal 1) and then open a new terminal (terminal 2) and navigate to the customScripts folder.
+First, you have to start the jess-server (Terminal 1) and then open a new terminal (Terminal 2) and navigate to the customScripts folder.
 There, you can invoke the workflow script.
 Note that the server needs to be restarted before each use of the script.
 Furthermore, the top level source code folder must be called src (this requirement should be omitted in the future).

 Terminal 1: